San Diego Outdoor Kitchen Permits (2026): Gas, Electrical, Venting & Inspections

 Do I need a hood if my kitchen is under a pergola?

 Natural gas is convenient when a meter is nearby and supports demand.
 Propane works off-grid but needs cylinder storage rules and base vents.
 We design either path.
+The gas sizing process (CPC Ch.12) applies to both.

-What’s the typical timeline?
+What’s the typical timeline for permits and build?